styleguidist/react-styleguidist/docs/Configuration.md

 }
 ```

-You can set the number of subpages of each section by adding`sectionDepth` in each first level section.
+If you want to isolate section's children as single pages, you can set up it adding `sectionDepth` in each section.
+Where `sectionDepth` it is the number of depth of routes that it will have each section.

 ```javascript
 module.exports = {